tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 As a side note, the idea of the repository pattern is to abstract away the persistency details.
 We obtain domain concepts from a repository.
 Not low level data where we still need to attach meaning to.
 If we obtain the aggregate from memory, a relational db, a document db or an eventsourced system, those are low level details.

 ### Ports and adapters architecture.
-When applying the dependency inversion principle on the architectural layers of your application, you're bound to end up with a **hexagonal architecture** also called **ports and adapters** or as Uncle bob's **Clean Architecture**.
+When applying the dependency inversion principle on the architectural layers of your application, you're bound to end up with a [hexagonal architecture](http://wiki.c2.com/?HexagonalArchitecture) also called [ports and adapters](https://herbertograca.com/2017/09/14/ports-adapters-architecture/ ) or as Uncle bob calls it: [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 This architectural style focuses on making sure all dependencies point into the same direction: The domain model, the core functionality of the application.
 This is achieved by creating abstract interfaces for the low level details which sit at the boundary of your system.
 And as we already know, these interfaces are part of the domain layer.